◂ Back

 The City of Greater Geelong (COGG) is Victoria’s largest provincial city and includes urban, rural and coastal areas.
 It’s home to over 250,000 people who rely on $600m worth of stormwater assets below ground to work as they should.

-But what exactly that infrastructure looked like was unknown back in 2018 so COGG asked Morphum Environmental to investigate.
+But what exactly that infrastructure looked like was unknown, so COGG asked Morphum Environmental to investigate.

 The Challenge